associatedpress/harvester/README.md

 the form is describing and subsequent columns in the row describe the details of the attribute.

-Three attribute types are currently supported:
+Attribute types that are currently supported:

 * `headline` - this defines the title of the form.
 The only other column in a `headline`-type row is the text of the column.
 Example: